Can I Leave the U.S. While My Asylum Case Is Pending?

 Technically, asylum applicants CAN travel outside the United States while awaiting their interview at the Asylum Office.
 It's usually not a good idea to do so, however.
 Even with a pending asylum application, the person will be subjected to questioning from Customs and Border Protection (CBP) when attempting to return to the United States.

-If, for example, you have inadmissibility grounds that could be triggered when you leave the country (such as unfavorable immigration or criminal history), you could be denied reentry, even if you have the necessary travel documentation.
+If you have inadmissibility grounds that could be triggered when you leave the country (such as unfavorable immigration or criminal history), you could be denied reentry, even if you have the necessary travel documentation.
+For example, any past unlawful presence in the United States could come back to bite you.
+While your presence in the United States should be lawful now (as a pending asylum applicant), any past unlawful presence of six months or more could make you inadmissible, as described in Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.

-Also, depending on the timing, you might actually end up missing your scheduled interview.
-This will obviously lead to delays in receiving a decision, and in the worst case, could lead to your case being denied.
+Also, depending on timing, you might actually end up missing your scheduled asylum interview.
+This will obviously lead to delays in receiving a decision from USCIS and, in the worst case, could lead to your asylum request being denied.

-You should consult an immigration attorney who can best advise you to whether it is in your best interests to leave the United States.
+You should consult an immigration attorney who can best advise you to whether it is in your best interests to leave the United States, or whether the risks are too high.

 If You Feel You Must Travel While Awaiting Your Asylum Interview